Editor's note: This post was updated on July 22, 2020 to clarify technology capabilities.

 As customers embrace new ways of interacting with brands in a post-COVID world, they benefit from headless applications and websites:

 As soon as a business introduces new content to its front end, those updates are reflected almost instantly.
 Sites built with traditional commerce architecture, on the other hand, can sometimes take minutes, if not hours (read: too long), before all users can experience a brand’s latest design.

 As they are finally able to control all the elements users interact with more easily, brands can get more creative with the content they publish on their websites to provide experimental design.
 Additionally, the universal compatibility of headless commerce ensures your website works seamlessly and as intended between all devices and viewing formats.
 Managers of traditional ecommerce websites, however, have to account for responsive design to minimize the risk of elements disappearing or displaying incorrectly on different devices.

-The fact is that most developers are not designers, and most designers are not developers.
-When you employ headless commerce, you let your creative teams focus on what they do best, which is optimizing the user experience and interface to improve customer engagement and conversions.
-And you make it easier for developers to prioritize enhancements to the back end — all thanks to headless architecture.
+The fact is that most developers are not designers, and most designers aren’t developers.
+Commerce platforms provide APIs and tools for developers to build coordinated, brand-consistent experiences across channels based on a single view of data.
+Meanwhile, creative teams focus on what they do best:optimizing the user experience and interface to improve customer engagement and conversions.

 The flexibility of a commerce platform ensures your developers can build with speed and full autonomy of tools, code, and APIs and all third-party integrations.
 To get ahead of the innovation curve and leapfrog the competition, consider headless commerce, making it easier to create compelling customer experiences.
 See if it’s right for you with our two-minute assessment tool.